 Step 1 - Selecting your Sandpaper

-There are also several different types of sandpaper which are used for a variety of materials.
-For this project you should look to use garnet paper, which is a reddish-brown color.
+There are also several different types of sandpaper that are used for a variety of materials.
+For this project, you should look to use garnet paper, which is a reddish-brown color.
 This kind of sandpaper is thick enough to be used on wood without falling apart.
 If you are using a sanding machine you may wish to use ceramic sandpaper.
-However exercise care with this type of sandpaper as it can remove large amounts of material very quickly.
+However, exercise care with this type of sandpaper as it could remove large amounts of material very quickly.

 Step 2 - Removing Paint

 Use a scraper to remove as much of the loose or chipped paint as you can.
 Use coarse-grained sandpaper of around 80 grit to remove any remaining paint that is flaking or damaged from window frames.
 You should aim to have the good wood underneath exposed.
 Make sure that you wear some thick gloves to protect your hands from any chips or splinters.